alsalafiyyah/alsalafiyyah.github.io/_posts/sects/sufism/2020-08-24-sufi-shaykhs-bulding-domes.md

 The Prophet (peace be upon him) warned against building over graves in these three ways and therefore his Ummah (nation) should observe his warning and keep away from things for which he condemned those before them, such as the Jews and the Christians and those who followed them regarding building places of worship or anything else over graves.
 The Hadiths of the Prophet (peace be upon him) have been clearly mentioned in this regard.

-The wisdom behind this, according to scholars, is that these are means that can lead to Major Shirk, worshiping the dead, making Du`a' to them, vowing for their sake, seeking their help and support, and offering sacrificial animals for them.
+The wisdom behind this, according to scholars, is that these are means that can lead to Major Shirk, worshiping the dead, making Du'a' to them, vowing for their sake, seeking their help and support, and offering sacrificial animals for them.
 This happens today in many countries, such as Sudan, Egypt, the Levant (the region covering Syria, Lebanon, Jordan, and Palestine), Iraq and other countries.
 In many countries, ignorant laypeople visit the graves of renowned people and ask them for help, support and relief, such as what happens beside the grave of Al-Badawy, Al-Husayn, Zaynab, and Sayyidah Nafisah.
 The same happens beside many graves in Sudan and other countries.

-This is even done by some ignorant pilgrims by the grave of the Prophet (peace be upon him) in Al-Madinah, the graves of the people of Al-Baqi` (the graveyard of the people of Al-Madinah, near the Prophet's Mosque) and other graves.
+This is even done by some ignorant pilgrims by the grave of the Prophet (peace be upon him) in Al-Madinah, the graves of the people of Al-Baqi' (the graveyard of the people of Al-Madinah, near the Prophet's Mosque) and other graves.
 This happens due to ignorance, and so these people need to be enlightened, and given explanations and help from scholars so they may be aware of their religion.

 All Muslim scholars, whether Sufis or others, should have Taqwa (fear/wariness of offending Allah), advise Allah's Slaves, teach them their Din, and warn them against building Masjids, domes, or anything else over graves.
-They should also warn them against making Du'a by means of the dead and seeking their help, as Du`a' is a form of worship that can only be made to Allah (Glorified be He), Who says: "**...so invoke not anyone along with Allâh.**" [al-Jinn: 18]
+They should also warn them against making Du'a by means of the dead and seeking their help, as Du'a' is a form of worship that can only be made to Allah (Glorified be He), Who says: "**...so invoke not anyone along with Allâh.**" [al-Jinn: 18]

 "**And invoke not besides Allâh, any such that will neither profit you nor harm you, but if (in case) you did so, you shall certainly be one of the Zâlimûn (polytheists and wrong-doers).**" [Yunus: 106] Allah (Exalted be He) is referring to the polytheists.